JCembala/payment-app/README.md

 ```
 This command should print your webhook secret like so: `Your webhook signing secret is whsec_...`. <br>
 You need to keep this terminal open in order to receive the events from Stripe.

+Now you can test the APP by going to [localhost:3000](http://localhost:3000) and creating a new payment. <br>
+You can see the events in the terminal where you started the Stripe CLI. <br>
+We listen for the `checkout.session.completed` and `checkout.session.expired` events in order to update the payment status. <br>
+Those events were chosen because we are using the Stripe Checkout which can be visited until it's expired. <br>
+If the session is completed, the payment is successful, if it's expired, the payment is failed. <br>